 glacial fauna

-The guides are a source of knowledge and the animal reproductions of the time are very illuminating.
-They are figures that have the real size that these specimens reached at that time.
-They make a big impression. especially the mammoth from the entrance to the cave that usually delights children.
-It was covered by a mantle of wool up to 90 centimeters long, it had tusks that could exceed 4,5 meters in length and were very effective for digging through the ice.
+The guides are a wealth of knowledge, and the replicas of animals from that era are very enlightening.
+They are life-size figures, the actual size these animals reached back then.
+They make a great impression.
+The mammoth at the cave entrance, in particular, is a favorite with children.
+It was covered in a woolly coat up to 90 centimeters long, and its tusks could exceed 4,5 meters in length, proving very effective at digging through the ice.

-Replicas of neandertals around a fire, a tiger Sabertooth (that big cat whose upper canines doubled those of a modern lion), a cave panther, a giant deer (Megaloceros giganteus, the largest cervid in history with more than 2 meters in height without counting the antlers) and an adult female and a calf of the “steppe rhinoceros” (Stephanorhinus hemitoechus) complete the exhibition.
+Replicas of Neanderthals around a fire, a saber-toothed tiger (that great feline whose upper canines were twice the size of those of a modern lion), a cave panther, a giant deer (Megaloceros giganteus, the largest deer in history with more than 2 meters in height not counting the antlers) and an adult female and a calf of the "steppe rhinoceros " (Stephanorhinus hemitoechus) complete the exhibition.

-When the ice disappeared in the Picos de Europa area, these species could not adapt to the increase in temperature, leaving outstanding fossils.
-More than one will find it very interesting to complete the visit to the center with a spelological excursion to the cave of La Peruyal.
-There are perfectly preserved remains of a rhinoceros calf that was trapped after accidentally falling into the chasm.
-A detailed replica of this finding can also be seen in the Cuevona.
+When the ice melted in the Picos de Europa region, these species were unable to adapt to the rising temperatures, leaving behind remarkable fossils.
+Many visitors will find it very interesting to complement their visit to the center with a caving excursion to La Peruyal cave .
+There, perfectly preserved remains of a baby rhinoceros have been found, trapped after accidentally falling into the cave.
+A detailed replica of this find can also be seen in the Cuevona cave.

 Interesting information

-The visit to the center is completed with a mineral collection with explanatory panels about the mines and fossils in the area.
-The passes to the Cuevona are always guided.
-They have one approximate duration of 50 minutes and they are carried out on the hour, so it is recommended to go to the entrance of the center about 10 minutes before the hour.
+The visit to the center is complemented by a mineral collection with explanatory panels about the mines and fossils of the area.
+Tours of the Cuevona cave are always guided.
+They last approximately 50 minutes and depart on the hour, so it is recommended to arrive at the center entrance about 10 minutes before the scheduled time.

 · WINTER SCHEDULE